alddesign/rhyme/j_rap.rap.md

 and weeb fucking nation
 「hajimemashou...
 anata no karada,
-ga hontouni sugoi desu ka
+ga hontouni sugoi desu ka,
 iie, anata no baka
-sou desu ne, wakarimashita,
-ja mata ne,
-ja mata ashita」
+sou desu yo ne, wakarimashita, ja mata ne, ja mata ashita」

+## Verse 3
 last but not least,
 going fast, feed the beast,
 blood and love as to feast,